 Born in the nineteen-seventies, in a world before the VCR and computer games, and in a world where LP record sales represented the largest proportion of consumer leisure-spending, Quadraphonics promised to provide a music-hungry public with music from vinyl records over four loudspeakers instead of stereo's two.

 George Orwell's Animal Farm taught us that two legs were bad, and four legs were good.
 The story of the failure of Quadraphonics in an almost parallel Orwellian tale of avarice and excess; as a lazy and greedy music-industry squandered this unprecedented era of good fortune to prove the same was not true with loudspeakers: two it seemed were good, and four were bad!

 And yet, beneath the marketing veneer and the squalid business dealings, Quadraphonic sound was based on some genuine psychophysics and some very clever technology.
 And, as home-cinema proved thirty years later, the public do indeed have an appetite for "surround sound".
 Moreover many and important recordings were made in Quadraphonic.

 The challenge of encoding four channels of information on the medium of the LP record, which had only just been adapted to carry two stereo channels was not an inconsequential problem in 1970.
 It was solved in various ways: the two main approaches being:

 CD-4's high frequency carrier technique was borrowed from radio ideas.
 In theory, it provides true 4-channel replay.
 But the practical realisations involved pushing the performance-envelope of vinyl records to their limits.
 Despite considerable innovation in the development of special styli and manufacturing techniques, the records were easily damaged and wore out quickly.
-However, there still exist record-collectors who are fans of the CD-4 so a future version of Stereo Lab will support CD-4 recordings.
+However, there still exist record-collectors who are fans of the CD-4 so, Stereo Lab supports the decoding of CD-4 recordings.